-History of the Marathas - Peshwa Period (1707 A.D. - 1818 A.D.)
+Core Course VII: History of the Marathas (1707 CE - 1818 CE)

-1. To enable the students to understand the processes that led to the expansion of the Maratha power in the 18th century

-2. To appreciate the contribution of the Marathas in the national politics of the 18th century
+- 1. To enable the students to understand the processes that led to the expansion of the Maratha Power. - 2.
+To appreciate the contribution of the Marathas in the national politics of the 18th century. - 3.
+To develop an understanding of the society and culture in Maharashtra in the 18th century.